Braxton Jones: Professional career

-Jones was drafted by the Chicago Bears with the 168th pick in the fifth round of the 2022 NFL Draft.
+Jones was selected by the Chicago Bears with the 168th pick in the fifth round of the 2022 NFL draft.
 Jones started in all 17 games for the Bears.
+He was named to the PFWA All-Rookie Team.
 Pro Football Focus (PFF) named Jones to their 2022 All-Rookie Team following the regular season.

+Jones returned as the Bears starting left tackle in 2023.
+He suffered a hamstring injury in Week 2 and was placed on injured reserve on September 20, 2023.
+He was activated on November 4.

+On October 25, 2025, Jones was placed on injured reserve due to a knee injury.